MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 ## [Windows Admin Center](#tab/windows-admin-center)

-Follow these steps to verify if the GPU is installed and partionable using Windows Admin Center:
+Follow these steps to verify if the GPU is installed and partitionable using Windows Admin Center:

 1. Launch Windows Admin Center and make sure the **GPUs** extension is already installed.
 If not, see [install the GPUs extension](#install-the-gpus-extension) for instructions on how to install it.